 Can I eat oysters any time of the year?

 Fox Point Oysters harvests during the spring, summer and fall.
 We usually run out of harvest size oysters by then.
 But you can eat oysters anytime.

 In the past it was a good idea to purchased oysters only during the months with an 'R' in them.
 This is no longer the case as cultivation and farming methods have changed.
 In New England, the months of May, June, July and August (months without 'R') are the hotter months and oysters sitting in the sun can be problematic but not a problem if you purchase from FPO as oysters are kept under water.
 Oysters also spawn in warmer months and send out larvae which can help replenish natural oyster beds.
 The oysters may be a bit thinner after spawning but they remain healthy and delicious!
 And they take a snooze in the winter because there is less food in the water.
 This will keep them from growing, but they can still be eaten.

 Check out the Oyster Care and Shucking page.
 Or stop by the farm parking lot 'off the farm' sales and I will demonstrate for you.

 Can I harvest my own oysters?

 You can harvest your own oysters during a Farm Tour of Fox Point Oysters.
-Or visit the Events calendar for the Tour Tuesday schedule of times during July and August.
+Or visit the Events calendar for the Tour Tuesday (and some Sundays) schedule of times during July and August.
 Contact Laura if you are interested in a different date.
-You can also get a recreational license to harvest shellfish on select days and times in wild growing oyster areas through the NH Fish and Game website.
+You can also get a recreational license to harvest shellfish on select days and times in wild growing oyster areas only, through the NH Fish and Game website.